r0ckwav3/cs263/writeup.typ

     line("attr3_a", "header_b.west")
     line("attr2_b", "header_a.east", stroke: (dash: "dashed"))
   }),
-  caption: [Solving the reference cycle with weak pointers] )<dll_weak_cycle>
+  caption: [Solving the reference cycle with weak references] )<dll_weak_cycle>

 Once `a` and `b` are unassigned, object B will drop down to 1 reference (from object A next), but object A now has a reference count of 0 since the weak reference from object B doesn't contribute to the count.
 This leads to object A being deinitialized, removing the reference to object B. This in turn brings B's reference count down to 0, so both objects are correctly deinitialized and deallocated.

 == Weak Reference Implementation
-Now that we understand how weak pointers work, we can start to understand how they're implemented.
+Now that we understand how weak references work, we can start to understand how they're implemented.
 Reference counting with only strong references creates a straightforward and elegant system.
 Each object has one reference count stored as metadata and is deinitialized exactly when its reference count drops to zero.
-A reference counted runtime system with weak pointers cannot be as simple.
-For instance, when an unowned pointer tries to access an object with no more strong references, it needs to panic.
+A reference counted runtime system with weak references cannot be as simple.
+For instance, when an unowned reference tries to access an object with no more strong references, it needs to panic.
 How does it "know" that the object has been deinitialized?
 Presumably there's a flag somewhere, but now that's extra state that we didn't need to store previously.
-And now _that_ state needs to be deallocated somehow when there are no more unowned pointers.
+And now _that_ state needs to be deallocated somehow when there are no more unowned references.

-Since unowned pointers are the simpler of the two, let's start with looking at their implementation.
+Since unowned references are the simpler of the two, let's start with looking at their implementation.
 Rather than containing a basic reference count in the object's header, each heap-allocated `HeapObject` in Swift contains a `InlineRefCounts` struct, containing a strong reference count, an unowned reference count, and the object's "state", which follows the state machine in @object_state_machine.
 We abbreviate strong reference count as SRC, unowned reference count as URC, and (when we add them in) weak reference count as WRC.

 #figure(
   {